mar10/persisto/README.md

 ### Asynchronous Operation

 By default, changed values will be commited to webStorage after a small delay (see `.commitDelay` option).
-This allows to collate sequences of mutliple changes into one single write command.
+This allows to collate sequences of multiple changes into one single write command.

 However there are situations, where this is not desirable: